 Governor of Victoria

-The Governor is the Queen's representative in Victoria.
-They are appointed by the Queen on the recommendation of the Premier.
+The Governor is the King's representative in Victoria.
+They are appointed by the King on the recommendation of the Premier.

 The current Governor is the Hon.
 Linda Dessau AC.
 She is the 29th Governor of Victoria.Responsibilities